hanshenmesen/hanshenmesen.github.io/_pages/about.md

 I am currently a Ph.D. student in a joint program between the School of Advanced Interdisciplinary Sciences and the Academy of Mathematics and Systems Science, Chinese Academy of Sciences, majoring in Computer Science and Technology.
 My research interests focus on **Large Language Models**, **Multi-Agent Systems**, **Misinformation Detection**, and **Knowledge Graph**.

-Outside of research, I am also a Top 500 Tank player in Overwatch :D.
+Outside of research, I am also a Top 500 Tank player in Overwatch :D

 # 🔥 News
-- *2025.11*: &nbsp;🎉 One paper titled "Beyond Detection: Exploring Evidence-based Multi-Agent Debate for Misinformation Intervention and Persuasion" has been accepted by **AAAI AISI 2026 (Oral)**!
+- *2025.11*: &nbsp;🎉 One paper titled "Beyond Detection: Exploring Evidence-based Multi-Agent Debate for Misinformation Intervention and Persuasion" has been accepted by **AAAI AISI 2026 (Oral)**.
 - *2025.9*: &nbsp;🎉 One paper titled "Debate-to-Detect: Reformulating Misinformation Detection as a Real-World Debate with Large Language Models" has been accepted by **EMNLP 2025**.
 - *2025.9*: &nbsp;🎉 One paper titled "DocPolicyKG: A Lightweight LLM-Based Framework for Knowledge Graph Construction from Chinese Policy Documents" has been accepted by **CIKM 2025**.
 -